Eastsound, Washington: Climate

-Arts and culture
+Culture

 The town is known for its community events, frequent musical performances, recreation and tourism.
 Eastsound consists of a village green, a few hotels and several restaurants, numerous gift shops, large grocery store, food co-op, hardware store, pharmacy, brewery, various music venues, several churches, post office, school, small airport, and public dock.
-Eastsound's scenic location, thriving music and arts community, and quaint friendly village makes it a popular tourist destination.
+Eastsound's scenic location, thriving music and arts community, and quaint village aesthetic makes it a popular tourist destination.

 Parks and recreation

 There is a public village green with extensive lawn, picnic tables, shade trees, and outdoor stage that hosts music performances, community events, and the weekly farmers' market.
 Indian Island is just offshore Eastsound's public beach.
 Moran State Park is located near the community.

 Infrastructure

 Half a mile north of Eastsound is Orcas Island Airport, with scheduled service to Seattle, Bellingham, Anacortes, Friday Harbor and Lopez Island and unscheduled service to many other locations.
 Washington State Ferry service to other islands and the mainland is located 8.4 miles south at Orcas Landing.